commercetools/merchant-center-application-kit/.changeset/modern-kiwis-attack.md

 '@commercetools-frontend/application-shell': patch
 ---

-removing old navigation files and feature flag
+We've removed components supporting the old navigation menu as we've already migrated to the new one.